pacphi/tf4k8s/experiments/k8s/tbs/README.md

 ## Install TBS integrated with Harbor on a Kubernetes cluster

 ```
-./install-tbs-integrated-with-harbor.sh {harbor-domain} tanzu {harbor-username} {harbor-password}
+./install-tbs-integrated-with-harbor.sh {harbor-domain} tanzu {harbor-username} {harbor-password} {harbor-ca-cert-optional}
 ```
-> Replace the curly-braced parameters above with your Harbor domain, project and administrative credentials
+> Replace the curly-braced parameters above with your Harbor domain, project and administrative credentials, the harbor-ca-cert is optional but needed if you have a self signed cert on your registry

 Take another break.